apache/pulsar/site2/docs/performance-pulsar-perf.md

 - This example shows how the Pulsar Perf consumes messages with `transaction` option.

     **Input**

+    If you have not created a topic (in this example, it is _my-topic_) before, the broker creates a new topic without partitions, then the consumer can not receive any messages.
+Consequently, before using `pulsar-perf consume`, make sure your topic has enough messages to consume.

     ```shell
     bin/pulsar-perf consume my-topic -r 10 -txn -ss mysubName -st Exclusive -sp Earliest -ntxn 10